cosmos/cosmos-sdk/cosmovisor/README.md

 git clone git@github.com:cosmos/cosmos-sdk
 cd cosmos-sdk
 git checkout cosmovisor/vx.x.x
-cd cosmovisor
-make
+make cosmovisor
 ```

-This will build cosmovisor in your current directory.
+This will build cosmovisor in `/cosmovisor` directory.
 Afterwards you may want to put it into your machine's PATH like as follows:

 ```
 cp cosmovisor ~/go/bin/cosmovisor